 So, if you want to avoid any further complications after tooth extraction, simply say no to it until 48 hours or the time recommended by your doctor.

-Caution: One more thing you need to know is, avoid using straws for drinks.
-The reason why it is said by ADA is, drinking with straws creates a suction pressure inside your mouth.
-And this pressure could loosen the clot formed and the healing process could be delayed.
+Caution: One more thing you need to know is, to avoid using straws for drinks.
+The reason why it is said by ADA is, that drinking with straws creates a suction pressure inside your mouth.
+This pressure could loosen the clot formed and the healing process could be delayed.

 Consequences of Drinking Alcohol After Tooth Surgery

-Now, what if you ignore the advice and start having alcohol without waiting for any time interval?
+Now, what if you ignore the advice and start drinking alcohol without waiting for any time interval?
 Ever imagined, what post-complications you may face?

 If you are already consuming alcohol before the wound has recovered, then there’s a high chance of facing a dry socket in your recovery period.

 Don’t know what a dry socket is?
 Dry Socket (the common term for Alveolar Osteitis) is a medical condition in which the clot developed at the site after permanent tooth extraction, gets dissolved before the wound has healed.
 And your clot fails to develop further.

 Following this condition, your empty socket might get inflamed leading to pain and discomfort.
 Now, how can you identify that you have a dry socket?
 Here are signs to make dry socket identification easy for you.